How it Works

 - Come from traditionally underrepresented backgrounds, including scholars who are ELLs and/or identify as having a disability

-- Have attained a bachelor’s degree by Fall 2020 in psychology, teacher education, communication sciences and disorders, or social work
+- Have attained a bachelor’s degree in psychology, teacher education, communication sciences and disorders, or social work

 - Have maintained a 3.3 GPA and have an interest in working in, or knowledge of, the mental health field

 - Meet the admissions criteria for graduate students at Saint Rose

 - Are willing to be interviewed following a review of written application materials